Removing Pluto from the planet list is just the latest in an age-old debate on how many planets make up the solar system

 Quick — how many planets are there in the solar system?
 It's a simple question, but there's no easy answer.
 You might have learned there are nine: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.
 But now that view of the solar system is out of date.
 Depending on who you talk to today, the answer could be eight, 12, or even 208 and counting.

 How is that possible?
 Over the past 15 years, larger and stronger telescopes have given astronomers a better look at the far reaches of the solar system.
-In that time, they have discovered an entire new class of objects orbiting the sun well beyond the orbit of Neptune.
-Some of these objects are just as big — and even bigger — than Pluto.
-These discoveries have forced scientists to think deeply about what it means for an object to be called a planet.
+Over that time, they have discovered an entire new class of objects orbiting the sun well beyond the orbit of Neptune.
+Some of these objects are just as big — or bigger — than Pluto.
+These discoveries have forced scientists to think deeply about what it means to be a planet.

-The questions they're wrestling with are hardly new — scientists have been naming, re-naming and categorizing the various parts of the solar system ever since people began looking at and documenting the objects in the night sky thousands of years ago.
+The questions they're wrestling with are hardly new.
+Scientists have been naming, re-naming and categorizing the various parts of the solar system ever since people began looking at and documenting the objects in the night sky thousands of years ago.
 Over time, new observations and improvements in technology led to a better understanding of the nature of the universe.
-As a result, scientists have sometimes been forced to re-name objects they thought were planets, or to define new categories of objects entirely.
-That’s just what's happening with Pluto today, and it has been happening for as long as people have been looking toward the night sky.
+As a result, scientists have sometimes been forced to re-name objects they thought were planets.
+Or they have had to define new categories of objects entirely.
+That’s just what's happening with Pluto today.
+And it has been happening for as long as people have been looking toward the night sky.

 This updated illustration of the solar system shows the sun, eight planets and the dwarf planets, which now include Pluto.
 Other dwarf planets are Ceres and the still unnamed 2003 UB313.